Mdbook/redteam-scripts/service_herring/readme.md

 # Service Herring

 Installs up to 32 random services with random names, paths, and payloads.
-To deploy this script, run the `install.sh` file.
+To install this project, run the `install.sh` file.
 If you want to run the script multiple times, you may run `./install.sh --demo` first and then run `./service-creator` as many times as you'd like; however, this is not recommended.
 The `install.sh` file automatically builds all payloads and the service-creator file, and then runs